UpCloudLtd/upcloud-packer/README.md

 * `storage_size` (int) The storage size in gigabytes.
 Defaults to `30`.
 Changing this value is useful if you aim to build a template for larger server configurations where the server plan's disk size is larger than 30 GB.
 * `state_timeout_duration` (string) The amount of time to wait for resource state changes.
 Defaults to `5m`.
+* `template_prefix` (string) The prefix to use for the generated template title.
+Defaults to an empty string, meaning the prefix will be the storage title.
+You can use this option to easily differentiate between different templates.

 ## License